uperl/AnyEvent-Open3-Simple/README.md

 in the future and may not be addressed, and may be out of the control of the author of this module.

-Performance for the idel watcher implementation on native Windows (non-Cygwin) is almost certainly suboptimal, but the author of this module uses it and finds it useful despite this.
+Performance for the idle watcher implementation on native Windows (non-Cygwin) is almost certainly suboptimal, but the author of this module uses it and finds it useful despite this.